toddmotto/fluidvids/README.md

 # Fluidvids.js [![Build Status](https://travis-ci.org/toddmotto/fluidvids.png)](https://travis-ci.org/toddmotto/fluidvids)

 Fluidvids is 1KB standalone module that provides a fluid solution for video embeds.
-By default Fluidvids supports YouTube and Vimeo, but you can easily add your own players.
+By default, fluidvids supports YouTube and Vimeo - but you can easily add your own players.
 Fluidvids also provides support for dynamically injected (XHR/Ajax/createElement) videos.

-Check out a [demo of FluidVids](http://toddmotto.com/labs/fluidvids).
+Check out a [demo of fluidvids](http://toddmotto.com/labs/fluidvids).
 Also available as a [WordPress plugin](http://wordpress.org/plugins/fluidvids).

 ## Methods